Project 2: CS 61A Autocorrected Typing Software cats.zip

 Important: If

-.
+A diff function takes in three arguments.
+The first is the typed_word, the second is the source word (in this case, a word from word_list), and the third argument is the limit.
 The output of the diff function, which is a number, represents the amount of difference between the two strings.

 Note: Some diff functions may be asymmetric (meaning flipping the first two parameters may yield a different output), so make sure to pass in the arguments to

-in the correct order.
+diff_functionin the correct order.
 We will see an example of an asymmetric diff function in problem 7.

-Here is an example of a diff function that computes the minimum of 1 + limit
+Here is an example of a diff function that computes the minimum of 1 + limit and the difference in length between the two input strings:

 1 | def length_diff(w1, w2, limit): |

-are lowercase and have no punctuation.
+Assume that typed_word and all elements of word_list are lowercase and have no punctuation.

 Hint: Try using